ibm-cloud-docs/vpc/lb-adv-traffic-mgmt.md

 ## HTTP keep alive
 {: #http-keep-alive}

-An application load balancer supports `HTTP keep alive` as long as it is enabled on both the client and back-end servers.
+An ALB supports `HTTP keep alive` as long as it is enabled on both the client and back-end servers.
 The application load balancer attempts to reuse the server-side HTTP connections to increase connection efficiency and reduce latency.

 ## Connection timeouts
 {: #connection-timeouts}